mgunyho/xfuck/README.md

 # xfuck

 `xfuck` (pronounced 'crossfuck') is an esoteric programming language based on fonts.
 It is revolutionary, portable and minimal - an interpreter can be written in less than 300 lines of Python.
-The source code of an xfuck program is the fonts embedded in a PDF, interpreted as brainfuck commands.
+The source code of an xfuck program consists the fonts embedded in a PDF, interpreted as brainfuck commands.
 This provides incredible flexibility, and a rich ecosystem of literally billions of already existing valid programs.
-In addition, PDF output is so ubiquitous that xfuck enables the user to write their program in a wide range of development environments, which were previously unsuitable for coding.
-These include (but are no limited to) Microsof Word, Excel, LaTeX, HTML files (via printing to PDF), or even by hand on a plain piece of paper and the help of an OCR program.
+In addition, PDF output is so ubiquitous that xfuck enables the user to program in a wide range of development environments, which were previously unsuitable for programming.
+These include (but are not limited to) Microsoft Word, Excel, LaTeX, HTML files (via printing to PDF), or even by hand on a plain piece of paper with the help of an OCR program.
 The possibilities are truly endless.

 For example, a program that prints 'hello world' looks like this: